Federal judge ordered to rehab for alcoholism, records show

 The mandate for Minaldi to complete at least 90 days of substance abuse treatment came from a higher court official — the chief judge of the 5th U.S. Circuit Court of Appeals.
 A newly released medical record cites the severity of Minaldi’s alcoholism and unspecified “legal consequences she had attained” as the reasons for that requirement.

-It is unclear when Chief Judge Carl Stewart imposed that mandate, but Minaldi, 58, has been on medical leave since late December.
+It’s unclear when Chief Judge Carl Stewart imposed that mandate, but Minaldi, 58, has been on medical leave since late December.
 She arrived at a rehab facility Jan.
 4, according to a “patient discharge summary” included in the now-unsealed records.

 Most Read Stories